Zhihao-Wang16/Case-based-reasoning-method/scripts/README.md

      Target benchmark:
         (1) Targte benchmark

-In Strategies.R, you can find the steps for those strategies.
+# Examples for those strategies

+Please see slidetransfer.md to find more details.